 Located in the tram depot in Prague-Střešovice is a unique collection of artefacts from the history of urban mass transit in the capital city of the Czech Republic.
 The permanent „Public Transport Museum" exhibition was opened in 1993 by the Prague Public Transport Company, a.s.
 It contains over 40 historical vehicles and many other exhibits – models, photographs, historical documents, tickets and blueprints, all available for viewing by the public.

-The museum is open from the 30th March to the 17th November 2013 on Saturdays, Sundays and holidays from 9 a.m. to 5 p.m.
-Visits outside of regular opening hours can be arranged as a special order.
+The museum is open from the 5th July to the 17th November 2014 on Saturdays, Sundays and holidays from 9 a.m. to 5 p.m.

 Museum admission is CZK 35 for adults and CZK 20 for children.